Fresh or Frozen Broccoli in Casserole?

 • Check During Cooking: Check your casserole halfway through baking to ensure the broccoli is cooking evenly.

 • Add Extra Time: If the broccoli isn’t tender enough, let the casserole bake a little longer.
 Cover the dish with foil if necessary to prevent over-browning on top.
+Whether you’re using fresh or frozen broccoli in casserole, monitoring the cooking process ensures your dish turns out perfectly cooked every time.

 To explore more cooking techniques for vegetables, try our Ultimate Guide to Perfect Rice Krispie Treats for insights into achieving the perfect texture in baked dishes.